 Our commitment to diversity, equity & Inclusion

-Diversity, Equity and Inclusion (DEI) has and continues to be central to the cultivation of meaningful community.
-We acknowledge that as a Jewish community our institutions, despite their commitment to values based learning and community building, have perpetuated racism, ableism, homophobia, and other forms of oppression.
-We recognize that the land that our campsite sits upon is Wappo land that was unjustly stolen.
+Racial Equity, Diversity, and Inclusion (REDI) has and continues to be central to the cultivation of meaningful community.
+We acknowledge that as a Jewish community our institutions, despite their commitment to values based learning and community building, have perpetuated racism, ableism, homophobia, transphobia and other forms of oppression.
+We acknowledge that our summer home sits on land which was taken from the native Onasatis People beginning in the mid-1800s.

-We reaffirm our commitment to continue growing, learning, and serving our entire community and creating a space together that people of all backgrounds feel comfortable, safe, and at home.
+We are prioritizing our commitment to continue growing, learning, and serving our entire community and creating a space together that people of all backgrounds feel comfortable, safe, and at home.
 As always, we encourage you to reach out to us via email at email@example.com to continue the conversation.

 Jews from diverse backgrounds